Surface and sub-surface modifications of copper electrodes exposed to high-field conditioning at cryogenic temperatures

 \subsection{Analysis}

-In order to better understand the effect of the conditioning with high electric field, at distinct temperatures, different analysis methods were used to search and analyze the modification in the sub-surface regions and on the surface of the electrodes.
-The methods include high resolution light microscopy as well as Scanning Transmission Electron Microscopy (STEM).
-Even though the breakdown reaction is presumably initiated from the cathode, during the discharge phase, a plasma channel is formed between the electrodes, and both anode and cathode surfaces are affected.
+To better understand the effect of the conditioning with high electric field, different analysis methods were used at distinct temperatures to search and analyze the modification in the sub-surface regions and on the surface of the electrodes.
+The methods include high-resolution light microscopy as well as Scanning Transmission Electron Microscopy (STEM).
+Even though the breakdown reaction is presumably initiated from the cathode, a plasma channel is formed between the electrodes during the discharge phase, and both anode and cathode surfaces are affected.
 Therefore, analyses of both electrodes are of interest.